Stock market today: Wall Street holds steadier following weeks of scary swings

 NEW YORK (AP) — U.S. stocks are holding steadier Monday, and the market's scary roller-coaster ride from recent weeks is slowing.
 The calm trading may be short-lived, though, with a decision by the Federal Reserve on interest rates coming later in the week and worries continuing about President Donald Trump's trade war.

-The S&P 500 was 0.2% higher in morning trading, coming off its fourth straight losing week.
-The Dow Jones Industrial Average was up 144 points, or 0.3%, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 was 0.2% higher in midday trading, coming off its fourth straight losing week.
+The Dow Jones Industrial Average was up 219 points, or 0.5%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was 0.4% lower.

 Stocks have been tumbling recently on worries that Trump's rat -a- tat announcements on tariffs and other policies are creating so much uncertainty that they'll push U.S. households and businesses to freeze their spending, which would hurt the economy.
 Surveys have shown sharp drops in confidence, and some companies are already warning about changes in behavior from their customers.